Test-Time Degradation Adaptation for Open-Set Image Restoration: The Proposed Method

-Through the loss, $\hat{x}^g_0$ will be further guided toward the clean image whose degraded version matches the $y$, by constraining the distribution of information loss to be consistent.
-In addition, the reconstruction loss is also employed to maintain the global contents, \ie,
+With this loss, $\hat{x}^g_0$ will be further updated toward the clean image whose degraded version matches $y$, by aligning the domain of content loss caused by degradations.
+Besides, the mse loss is also employed to remain the global contents, \textit{i.e.},